syldrew/lotide/README.md

 middle(firstArray):a function that takes in an array and returns middle most element of the array.

-tail(arr): functin that takes in an array, removes arr[0] and returns the rest.
+tail(arr): a function that takes in an array, removes arr[0] and returns the rest.

 takeUntil(array, callback): a function that takes in an array and callback and returns a slice of the array based on the criteria specified in the callback.